layout: "../layouts/BlogPost.astro" title: "Rendering performance" slug: rendering-performance description: "" added: "Oct 16 2021" tags: [web]

 LCP sub-part breakdown: Time to First Byte -> Resource load delay -> Resource load duration -> Element render delay

-A page can be prerendered in either of two ways, all of which aim to make navigations quicker:
+A page can be prerendered in one of four ways, all of which aim to make navigations quicker:

 <script type="speculationrules">